-OECD.AI also plans to cooperate with the International observatory on the societal impacts of artificial intelligence and digital technology (OBVIA) hosted by Université Laval in Canada, which has similar research interests and offers the potential to exchange with the dynamic AI ecosystem in Quebec.
+OECD.AI cooperates with the International observatory on the societal impacts of artificial intelligence and digital technology (OBVIA), hosted by Université Laval in Canada.
+It has similar research interests and offers the potential to exchange with Quebec’s dynamic AI ecosystem.

 Stakeholders who are interested in contributing to OECD.AI can contact the programme directly.